learning-zone/react-basics/README.md

   <img src="assets/Higher-Order-Components.jpg" alt="Higher Order Components" width="400px" />
 </p>

-A higher-order component is a function that takes a component and returns a new component.
-A higher-order component (HOC) is the advanced technique in React.js for reusing a component logic.
+A **Higher-Order Component(HOC)** is a function that takes a component and returns a new component.
+It is the advanced technique in React.js for reusing a component logic.

 Higher-Order Components are not part of the React API.
 They are the pattern that emerges from React\'s compositional nature.
 The component transforms props into UI, and a higher-order component converts a component into another component.
 The examples of HOCs are Redux\'s connect and Relay\'s createContainer.

 ```js
 // HOC.js